Rahf-Ayman/Pathfinding_Visualizer/README.md

 # 🧭 Pathfinding Visualizer

-An interactive JavaFX-based pathfinding visualizer that demonstrates algorithms like Dijkstra’s, BFS, and DFS.
+An interactive JavaFX-based pathfinding visualizer that demonstrates Dijkstra and A* algorithms.
 The visualizer includes direction-aware movement, weighted cells, and real-time animation for educational or debugging purposes.

 ## 🚀 Features
 - Visualize pathfinding algorithms step-by-step